matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 No unstable prefix is deemed necessary.
 Sydent already sends the common error codes and also sends `M_NO_VALID_SESSION` if the code is incorrect.
-Once an identity server (or homeserver) switches to use the new error code, they may not recognise the error condition correctly until updated to support the new code.
+Once an identity server (or homeserver) switches to use the new error code, clients (including homeservers proxying the IS API) may not recognise the error condition correctly until updated to support the new code.
 We say that this is acceptable in favour of avoiding the complexity of negotiating error codes with API versions.
 Since the identity server is generally used via the homeserver now, most users of this API will not currently receive a sensible error code in this situation anyway.

 ## Dependencies